 - Software – Check the accessibility of all tools and software used in the course

-- Web Pages – Check Canvas content with the Canvas accessibility checker or Ally
+- Web Pages – Check Canvas content with the Canvas accessibility checker

 - Videos – all videos and audio should have correct captions or transcripts

 - Files & Documents – All files and documents should be checked for accessibility

 - Math – All math equations and formulas should have alt text or MathML representations

 - Alternative Formats – A separate accessible version of content should be made available when there is no other way to make it accessible

 - Assignments & Quizzes – All assignments and online activities should have clear expectations to help students understand how to do them and why they are doing them

 - Student View – Check the course in student view for broken or inaccessible functionality